How to Improve Drainage in Potted Plants

 Another issue is when the soil happens to contain too much clay.
 This acts as an obstacle in drainage and ends up causing a lack of oxygen near the plant's roots.
 As a result, your plants end up wilting.

 An easy way to tackle this issue is by adding compost to your soil.
 Compost holds water in sandy soil where the roots of the plant can easily reach it.
-It also allows water to drain in clay soils by opening up the porous structure of the soil.
+It also allows water to drain into clay soils by opening up the porous structure of the soil.

 2. Choose the right pot